SGSP E-W Traverse 2+ (Orange, Tower, and a Bit of White Trails)

 However, after passing the green and then the red triangle trail, I was again the sucker breaking through the ice layer.
 Of course, this was the part of the orange that actually went up and down steeply over the giants right hip.
 My heel was absolutely killing me on the way down (and it still is, writing this now 4 days later) but this is what I like to do, so I’ll not complain anymore.

 There is a nice view, I figure right above the same view 100 feet downhill on the yellow trail, of QU and New Haven beyond.
-I crossed the tower trail, joined forces with the nature trail – holy cow, that thing has a lot of point of interest it appears from the numbering – and wound my way under the quarry wall and into the serene picnic area of the park.
+I crossed the tower trail, joined forces with the nature trail – holy cow, that thing has a lot of point of interests it appears from the numbering – and wound my way under the quarry wall and into the serene picnic area of the park.
 Who’s up for a relaxing picnic lunch?

 Through the picnic area and then a short walk over to the parking area later, I was done for the day.

 It’s a shame my injury sort of diminished what should have been a great day out.
-I would have stuck to my plan of doing the white then orange trails I think, despite the difficulty with the layer.
+I would have stuck to my plan of doing the white then orange trails I think, despite the difficulty with the ice layer.
 Regardless, I’m really enjoying becoming a Giant Master – and how Hoang likes to call me a Giant Bastard when I half-jokingly announced my return to the house.
 Now I’ll wait for the spring thaw to return to the park for my next hike, when I guess I’ll do the Green and finish the white.

 On my way to being a GIANNNNNNNNT MASSSSSSTERRRR!
 (For more information on the Giant Master program, Click here.)